-5.14 Response Time Measurement Methodology
+5.15 Response Time Measurement Methodology

-CONTRACTOR'S response times will be calculated monthly to determine compliance with the standards set forth in Exhibit B of this AGREEMENT, based on the following methodology:
+CONTRACTOR'S response times shall be calculated monthly to determine compliance with the standards set forth in Table 1 above, based on the following methodology:

 - A. CONTRACTOR'S response time clock begins at the time the following information, at a minimum, is transmitted to the assigned ambulance crew ('Call Dispatch'): - 1.
 Response code/priority. - 2.
 Exact address or descriptive location such as building or landmark. - 3.
 If no ambulance is available at the time the dispatcher is ready to dispatch an ambulance, the ambulance response time shall begin at the time the dispatcher notes in the automated dispatch system record that no ambulance is available. - B. CONTRACTOR'S response time clock stops when the ambulance arrives at the incident location ('At Scene').
 If the ambulance responds to a location other than the scene, 'At Scene' shall be the time the ambulance arrives at the applicable location. - C. The response time is defined as the interval, in exact minutes and seconds, between 'Call Dispatch' and 'At Scene'. - D. On incidents where the ambulance crew fails to report 'At Scene', the time of the next communication between CONTRACTOR'S dispatch center and the ambulance crew shall be used as the 'At Scene' time.
-CONTRACTOR may be able to document the actual arrival time through other valid means (first responder, PSAP, AVL, communication audio files/logs, etc.), if an auditable report of any edits is produced. - E. The following calls shall be excluded from response time compliance calculations:
+CONTRACTOR may be able to document the actual arrival time through other valid means (first responder, PSAP, AVL, communication audio files/logs, etc.), if an auditable report of any edits is produced. - E. If a response is upgraded prior to the ambulance arrival 'At Scene', compliance and any applicable penalties will be calculated based on the lower response code. - F. If a response is downgraded prior to the ambulance arrival 'At Scene', compliance and any applicable penalties will be calculated based on the lower response code.

-- 1. Calls dispatched Code 2 or downgraded from Code 3 to Code 2. - 2.
-Calls that are cancelled prior to the arrival of the ambulance at scene. - 3.
-Calls with incident locations outside the COUNTY. - F. Each incident will be counted as a single response, regardless of the number of units utilized.
-The response time of the first arriving ambulance will be used to calculate the response time for that incident. - G. Response time requirements for emergency response zones shall be reported separately but combined countywide for compliance purposes.
-All responses in the COUNTY will be included in the calculation of non-compliance penalties. - H. The AGENCY may evaluate call volume to address changes occurring within the COUNTY.
-In the event of significant ambulance call volume or other pertinent changes impacting a specific response zone, the AGENCY may modify the response time requirements of that zone.
+- G. If an ambulance is reassigned enroute, compliance and any applicable penalties will be calculated based on the response time standard applicable to the initial response code.
+The response time clock will not stop until the 'At Scene' arrival of an ambulance from which the original ambulance was diverted. - H. CONTRACTOR will not be held accountable for emergency response time compliance for incidents outside the COUNTY, and such responses will not be counted in the total number of incidents used to determine compliance. - Each incident will be counted as a single response, regardless of the number of units utilized.
+The response time of the first arriving ambulance will be used to calculate the response time for that incident. - J. Response time requirements for response zones shall be reported separately but combined countywide for compliance purposes.
+All responses in the COUNTY (excluding the 'Butte Wilderness' Zone) are included in calculation of non-compliance penalties. - K. The AGENCY may evaluate call volume to address changes occurring within the COUNTY.
+In the event of significant ambulance call volume changes impacting a specific response zone, the AGENCY may modify the response time requirements of that response zone.
 Input from CONTRACTOR and other pertinent EMS system participants will be considered prior to the modification of any response time requirements.

-5.15 Response Time Exceptions
+5.16 Response Time Exceptions